 Step 1: Acknowledge

-To understand how this works, you need to know the funnel sequence.
+To understand how this works, you need to know the sales funnel sequence.

 So you have the opt-in page.
 People sign up for their email then receive a gift.
 However, they also splash through a page, which is your sales page.
 This is where you will place your video.